Frequently Asked Questions

 Question: Doesn’t the Foundation rely on IOTA (Interest on Trust Accounts) revenue?

-Answer: Thirty one legal aid organizations in Florida rely on the Foundation for an average of 30% of their combined revenue each year.
-Including programs like Legal Assistance for the Poor, Law Student Assistance, Improvements in the Administration of Justice, and Children’s Legal Services, the Foundation provides over $30 million in funding annually.
+Answer: More than 30 legal aid organizations in Florida rely on the Foundation for an average of 30% of their combined revenue each year.
+Including programs like Legal Assistance for the Poor, Law Student Assistance, Improvements in the Administration of Justice, and Children’s Legal Services, the Foundation provides millions in funding annually.
 However, estimates are that these funds meet only 20% of the true need for legal aid to the poor.
 Depending on IOTA (Interest on Trust Accounts) income to guarantee this level of funding is like depending on a roller coaster not to make any sudden dips.
 The Foundation is a 501(c) 3 charity that relies on donations to help smooth out the ups and downs in IOTA income as interest rates fluctuate from year to year.

 Question: What exactly does the Foundation do?